Sukhmai/musicmatch/README.md

 Music Match is a full-stack application that allows users to:

 1. Sign up with their personal information
-2. Connect their Spotify account to share their top artists
+2. Connect their Spotify account to share their top artists or manually submit
 3. Get matched with other users who have similar music tastes
 4. Receive email notifications with their match's contact information